-4.3 State how the resources should be used correctly, how problems associated with the resources are reported and how the organisational procedures are used.
+4.4 Describe how the resources should be used correctly and how problems associated with the resources are reported.

-The candidate can use resources in accordance with information, instruction and training provided as well as the directions from the plans of work.
-The candidate notifies any problems associated with the resources to the supervisor in accordance with organisational procedures.
+The learner can use resources in accordance with information, instruction and training provided as well as the directions from the plans of work.
+The learner notifies any problems associated with the resources to the supervisor in accordance with organisational procedures.